 Toothache Home Remedies

-On the web, you will come across many ways to make a toothache feel better.
+On the internet, you will come across many ways to make a toothache feel better.
 These are examples of truly recommended methods to ease your symptoms.
 Again, these won’t be the cure-all methods and should be used to tide you over until your dentist appointment.

-If you have ever got a sore throat at school, you most likely had to rinse and gargle with saltwater then got sent back to your class.
+If you have ever had a sore throat at school, you most likely had to rinse and gargle with saltwater then got sent back to your class.
 This classic method is a great way to really clean out the area and give you temporary relief from your discomfort.
 It is suggested that you do these two or three times if you are in a lot of discomfort.
 It doesn’t take a lot of salt for this method to be effective.
 Just a dash or two in a small glass of water will do.
 Rinsing with saltwater is a great at-home remedy.

 As we know, the internet is not always a creditable source of information.
-These two toothache home remedies are not necessarily the worst idea, but at the same time, they are not the best methods out these to reduce your discomfort.
+These following toothache home remedies are not necessarily the worst idea, but at the same time, they are not the best methods out these to reduce your discomfort.